-I have used bok choy a few times for Asian cooking in the past, but had never used the baby version until I started getting them in the CSA boxes this year.
-I instantly fell for them.
+I have used bok choy a few times for Asian cooking in the past, but had never came across the baby version until I started getting them in the CSA boxes this year.
+I instantly fell in love.
 The baby bok choy has a much more delicate and sweet flavor compared to its adult form.
 It doesn’t stand up as well to heat, so I like to find salad recipes and other ways to eat them raw.
 This salad recipe pairs the baby bok choy with crunchy carrots and a slightly sweet sesame-soy rice wine vinaigrette.
 Chad really enjoyed it too and asked for seconds (doesn’t usually happen with salad).

 Baby Bok Choy and Carrot Salad with Sesame-Soy Vinaigrette Recipe

 Baby Bok Choy and Carrot Salad with Sesame-Soy Vinaigrette

 - 1 tablespoon toasted sesame seeds for garnish

 - 1 clove garlic minced or pressed through garlic press

 - 2 teaspoons toasted sesame seeds

 - 2 teaspoons toasted sesame oil